Portland Pedestrian Accident Attorney

 - Use pedestrian tunnels or overhead crossings to cross roadways (if provided);

-- Properly position upon or proceed along a highway (i.e. use sidewalks, shoulder of roadway, or outside edge of roadway depending on the roadway circumstances).
+- Properly position upon or proceed along a highway (i.e. use sidewalks, the shoulder of the roadway, or outside edge of roadway depending on the roadway circumstances).

 If you fail to provide this duty of care you can be held liable for injuries sustained by others in an Oregon pedestrian accident, or you may be assessed a portion of the responsibility for the accident, called contributory negligence, and have any settlement amount you might receive reduced by your percentage of contributory negligence.

-How much time do I have to file a claim / lawsuit after an Oregon pedestrian accident?
+How much time do I have to file a claim/lawsuit after a Portland pedestrian accident?